In my August 4/2018 post, I presented psychiatrist Ian Stevenson, who spent decades investigating children who speak of past lives.

 The above is a brief summary of Stevenson’s account of Gopal Gupta/Shaktipal Sharma and their two families.
 Gopal was typical of many of these children, except that at nine years old Stevenson says most have lost their memories of the past life.
 As late as 1971, at age 15, Gopal told Stevenson that he still remembered the past life, though he now wished to forget it.

 Think of what this means if it’s true.
-Given the quality of Stevenson’s investigation, I don’t see how it can be considered not to be true.
+Yet, given the quality of Stevenson’s investigation, I don’t see how it can be considered not to be true.

 How can a mind be connected to the mind of someone who died eight years earlier?
 This is not telepathy where two people share images or thoughts.
-This isn’t the ‘afterlife’, what research psychologist J.B.
-Rhine called the ‘Mount Everest of paranormal phenomena’.
-This is something even bigger than that.
+This isn’t the ‘afterlife’ either.
+This is something else.

 That idea leaves DNA out altogether.
 But genetic research has barely begun to scratch the surface of DNA.
 You can be sure that when researchers of the future are able to probe deeper, there are going to be surprises.
 One of them may be the answer to the enigma of Stevenson’s children.